AsherValentini/MiLO-Middleware/documentation/LLD.md

 ## 5. Error Handling & Watchdogs

-So thi section addresses how I plan to :
+So this section addresses how I plan to:
 - Detect failures in real time
 - Recover
 - Escalate to the right module (e.g., `SystemCoordinator`)